Saint-Germain-des-Prés (church): Origins

-The Abbey was formally dedicated in 558, the same year that Childebert died.
-His tomb was placed within the church and the Abbey become the first necropolis for the tombs of the early Kings of France, before this function was transferred to the Basilica of Saint-Denis.
+The abbey was formally dedicated in 558, the same year that Childebert died.
+His tomb was placed within the church and the Abbey became the first necropolis for the tombs of the early Kings of France, before this function was transferred to the Basilica of Saint-Denis.
 The basilica and the monastery were first dedicated to the Holy Cross and to Saint Vincent, then, in about 754, to Saint Germain of Paris, a noted bishop of Paris whose tomb was placed in the church in 576.
 The tombs were later removed, and no medieval tombs remain in the church.

 The church and monastery were destroyed twice by the Vikings during their invasions at the end of the 9th century.
-The Abbey church was rebuilt by the Abbé Morard at the 10th century, and the rest of the monastery by the end of the 13th century.
+The abbey church was rebuilt by the Abbé Morard at the 10th century, and the rest of the monastery by the end of the 13th century.
 The first four levels of the bell tower, the nave and the transept date from this period.
 A number of carved column capitals and vestiges of frescoes from this period are also found in the church.